NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Warp Wyrm.md

     desc: "DC 25, attack +17; __4th __ (1 slots) _[[Spells/Flicker|Blink]]_"

   - name: "Blink Breath"
     desc: "`pf2:2` (arcane,teleportation) The warp wyrm spits a glob of ethereal ectoplasm to a range of 50 feet that explodes in a 15-foot burst.
-Creatures within the burst take 7d6 force damage (basic Reflex save).
-A creature that fails its save is coated in the wyrm's ectoplasm, which causes the creature to potentially \"blink\" back to the area: At the beginning of its turn, an affected creature must succeed at a Will save or be instantly teleported back to the spot where it was originally hit with Blink Breath.\nThe creature remains coated in ectoplasm for 6 rounds, until it removes the ectoplasm by spending two actions (which have the Interact trait), or until the warp wyrm uses Blink Breath again, whichever comes first.\nThe warp wyrm can't use Blink Breath again for 1d6 rounds."
+Creatures within the burst take 7d6 force damage (DC 25 basic Reflex save).
+A creature that fails its save is coated in the wyrm's ectoplasm, which causes the creature to potentially \"blink\" back to the area: At the beginning of its turn, an affected creature must succeed at a DC 25 Will save or be instantly teleported back to the spot where it was originally hit with Blink Breath.\n\nThe creature remains coated in ectoplasm for 6 rounds, until it removes the ectoplasm by spending two actions (which have the Interact trait), or until the warp wyrm uses Blink Breath again, whichever comes first.\n\nThe warp wyrm can't use Blink Breath again for 1d6 rounds."

   - name: "Blinking Slice"
     desc: "`pf2:2` (arcane,teleportation) The warp wyrm disappears into the Ethereal Plane, Strides, then reappears on this plane.
 If it ends this action adjacent to a creature, the warp wyrm can make a jaws Strike against that creature.
 On a hit, it deals an extra 2d6 precision damage."